 Webster University is a pioneer in audio education by teaching the subject as it relates to all media while still emphasizing a hands-on approach.
-Students work with professional-grade equipment during their freshman year.
+Students work with professional-grade equipment throughout their academic program.

-They produce music recordings, radio spots, run live sound for concerts, learn sound design and engineer audio for video and film throughout their time at Webster.
-Of equal importance they learn audio history and theory.
+Audio Production majors and minors produce music recordings, radio spots, run live sound for concerts, learn sound design and mix audio for video and film throughout their time at Webster.
+Of equal importance, they learn audio history and theory.

-A portfolio review and internship are required for graduation.
-Many of these internships have resulted in employment.
-Recent opportunities include stints at major recording studios, sound reinforcement companies and radio stations across the country.
+Many students complete internships as part of their audio production degree program.
+Webster students have various internship opportunities, which include stints at major recording studios, sound reinforcement companies and radio stations across the country.
 International opportunities also are available.

-The faculty are working professionals in the field as well as educators.
+The faculty are professionals working in their field as well as educators.
 They speak frankly about Audio Production as a career choice and available jobs in the industry.
-Students learn to work in a variety of fields in the industry.
+Following graduation, students are capable of working in a variety of fields in the audio industry.

 Webster University is an associate member of the Society of Professional Audio Recording Services and an educational member of the Audio Engineering Society.
 Webster's student section of the Audio Engineering Society is one of the most active and successful chapters worldwide.